qawolf/qawolf/README.md

 This will install `qawolf`, `jest` and `playwright` as dev dependencies.

-You will also be given the option set up your tests in CI.
+You can choose to run your tests in CI:

 ```
 ?
 Choose CI Provider (Use arrow keys)